CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Toggle-Despawn.md

 * Click the filter button in [](Gameplay.md) in [](Settings.md), or
 * Right-click the **Toggle Despawn** button on the [](Toolbar.md)

-Note: Despawning must be disabled before you can customise filters.
+Note: Despawning must be disabled before you can customize filters.

 The selected vehicle types will always be allowed to despawn.
 It's particularly useful for allowing jammed trains to despawn.